randomzebra/cs6210-project4/DesignOverview.md

     * This is the code that should actually send messages to the manager and storage nodes, and pass that info back to the user program
 * We only ever need to handle one client operation.
 * Does a manager need to lock a storage group when a request is occurring?

+### Communication

+At first, was thinking about using PIDs to identify processes, but our communication must be network.
+We can use any RCP framework, (gRCP is the recommended), or communicate through sockets.
+Need input on which to use.